TypeFox/monaco-languageclient/docs/migration.md

 ## Service Initialization only

-If you used `initServices` to directly initializes services you have to change your approach.
+If you used `initServices` to directly initialize services, you have to change your approach.
 It is now possible to just rely on `MonacoVscodeApiWrapper` to perform the service initialization.

 <table>
 <tr><th>v9/v6</th><th>v10</th></tr>